uiseongsang/uiseongsang.github.io/_posts/Phy 131/Electric Charges& Electric Force.md

 This picture shows us that human has much larger conducotr than the metal alone.
 So the metal, for most practical purposes, is discharged.

+#### Charge Polarization

+Let say we have a electroscope and a charged rod.
+When the charged road approch to the electroscope, the electroscope is polarized by the charged rod.
+The sea of electrons(negative charge) shift toward the positive rod. other hand, protons(positive charge) shift to bottom.

+- A charged rod held close to an electroscope causes the leaves to repel each other
+- A positively chared rod held close to --but not touching--a neutral electroscope.

+- Charge polarization: A slight scparation of the positive and negative charges in a neutral object.
+Because there's no net charge, the electron sea quickly readjusts when the rod is removed.
+- Charge polarization: the key to understanding how a charged object exerts an attractive force on a neutral object.

+> the attractive force on the electrons at the top surface is slightly greater than the repulsive force on the ions at the bottom.
+    attractive force > repulsive force

+#### The Electric Dipole